simlar-0/symex/README.md

 # SYMEX

-Symbolic execution engine that can operate on either LLVM IR or ARMv6-M/ARMv7-M or ARMv7-EM machine code.
+Symbolic execution engine that can operate on:

+- LLVM IR
+- ARMv6-M/ARMv7-M
+- ARMv7-EM machine code
+- RISC-V (only RV32I base integer instruction set is currently supported)

 Main use is to analyze Rust programs but programs written in other languages can potentially be analyzed.
 Because the library used to read LLVM bytecode is large and cumbersome is the LLVM IR part of the tool hidden behind the feature flag `llvm`.

 Since Symex was originally written with only LLVM IR execution in mind are the integration of machine code execution not always done coherently.
 Work is ongoing on how the two parts should coexist.
-Because of this is the following documentation split up in two different parts one for LLVM IR and one for ARMv6-M machine code.
+Because of this is the following documentation split up in two different parts one for LLVM IR and one for ARMv6-M/ARMv7-M/ARMv7-EM/RISC-V machine code.

 ## Binary